 Philosophy Majors and Law School:

-The two charts below are indicative of a well-known trend: Of all undergraduate majors, philosophy majors at least tie for the second highest average scores on the Law School Admission Test (LSAT), just behind physics majors.
+Periodically studies are published comparing how different majors on average perform on the Law School Admission Test (LSAT).
+The two charts below are the latest of such studies.
+They are also indicative of a well-known trend: Of all undergraduate majors, philosophy majors at least tie for the second highest average scores on the LSAT, just behind physics majors.

 Philosophy Majors and Graduate School: